Recurrent urinary tract infection and estrogen shape the taxonomic ecology and function of the postmenopausal urogenital microbiome

 Curator: Tolulopeo

-Description: Comparison of differentially abundant taxa between the rUTI History, UTI(−) group the No UTI History
+Description: Differentially abundant taxa in the rUTI History, UTI(−) group compared to the No UTI History group

 NCBI Quality ControlLinks